acados/acados/docs/installation/index.md

 - Add the subfolders `bin` and `x86_64-w64-mingw32\bin` of the above mentioned mingw installation to your environment variable PATH.

 ### Clone acados
-Clone acados and its submodules by running the following from your Git shell:
+Clone `acados` and its submodules by running the following from your Git shell:
 ```
 git clone https://github.com/acados/acados.git
+cd acados
 git submodule update --recursive --init
 ```